essembeh/YouRSS/README.md

 *YouRSS* can be configured using environment variables.

 - `YOURSS_DEFAULT_CHANNELS`: defines the default channels to display
-- `YOURSS_EMBED_URL`: the embedded player used to play video, default is *https://www.youtube-nocookie.com/embed/*
 - `YOURSS_USER_foo`: create a custom page available at *https://yourss.tld/u/foo*, the value of the environment variable is the list of the channels